aerospike/aerospike-client-python/doc/aerospike.rst

             The counted error types are any error that causes the connection to close (socket errors and client timeouts), server device overload and server timeouts.

+            .. admonition:: Circuit Breaker Feature

+                The circuit breaker functionality uses the ``max_error_rate`` and ``error_rate_window`` configuration options to progressively slow down connection attempts in order to let the server catch up with client requests.
+When the ``max_error_rate`` is reached, the client waits for the duration of the ``error_rate_window`` before trying again.
+The client also decreases the allowable errors by half until network stability is achieved. (i.e the client no longer exceeds the max error rate per window).
+Then the client doubles the allowed max error rate for each successive window until it is restored to the value set by the user, or the default value if not set.

             The application should backoff or reduce the command load until :exc:`~aerospike.exception.MaxErrorRateExceeded` stops being returned.